Walks in Yorkshire

 Buy this map from Ordnance Survey

-Walk features: Birds, Café, Flowers, Geographical features, Hills or Fells, Pubs, Stream or River, Views, Wildlife
+Walk features: Birds, Cafe, Flowers, Geographical features, Hills or Fells, Pubs, Stream or River, Views, Wildlife

 Facilities / refreshments: Pub and café in Clapham.
 Toilets in car park at Clapham.
-More pubs and cafes in nearby Ingleton and Settle
+More pubs and cafés in nearby Ingleton and Settle

 Nearest town: Walk starts in Clapham, nearest larger towns Settle and Ingleton

-Local accommodation: View accommodation close to the start of this walk from Sykes Holiday Cottages or from Holidaycottages.co.uk
+Local self-catering accommodation: View self-catering accommodation close to the start of this walk from Sykes Holiday Cottages or from Holidaycottages.co.uk

 Walk Tags: Clapham, Yorkshire, Yorkshire Dales, Yorkshire Dales walk, Three Peaks, Ingleborough Cave, Clapham Beck, Clapdale Drive, Trow Gill, Gaping Gill, Little Ingleborough, Ingleborough, Long Lane, Robin Proctor's Scar, St James Church